alegleason/MAPFAstar/README.md

 # MAPFAstar
-Algorithm to route multiplied tailed agents to multiple goals using A* as the underlying planner.
+Algorithm to route multiplied tailed agents to multiple goals using A* as an underlying planner.

 GNU GENERAL PUBLIC LICENSE